sanamedio/log-of-learning/notes-19-oct-2018.md

 - Do some contribution back
   - into other projects like Celery
   - write something useful
+- Be careful about
+  - Not wasting too much time on tricks and small cool stuff: goals is to understand deeply; not being cool
+  - Going too broad : Limit yourself to understanding Python Core

  Measuring the above goals:
  - [ ] How Python works?
 Understanding CPython source code and how to meddle with it to get a desired behaviour should be a good milestone.
 Measure progress